Aidan Key – Founder and Executive Director

 Joshua is a web developer and marketer with more than 18 years of professional experience.
 He has been working on the Gender Odyssey websites since 2008.
 That year also marked the beginning of his gender transition, which he continues to chronicle on his popular blog, Gender Outlaw.
 Joshua lives in rural British Columbia, Canada.

-Kit is thrilled to be helping with Kids Camp for GO 2016.
+Kit is thrilled to be helping with Kids Camp again for GO 2017.
 He has experience leading transgender support groups, workshops, and policy discussions in university settings and is now turning is hand to the younger transgender community.
 By day, Kit is a cognitive psychologist PhD student.

 Kory Martin-Damon – Continuing Education Co-Coordinator